zandi/ebpf-stack-pivot-detection/whitepaper.md

 compiler-based mitigations which require source code access and recompiling the program, or static binary modification of the program.

-The closest readily findable existing work to our technique is found in ROPGuard which implements a TIB-based check, among others, to protect Windows programs at runtime without modification.
-However our work protects Linux programs without this readily available stack information in the kernel, and without otherwise modifying the program, by leveraging the more recent eBPF system.
+The closest readily found existing work to our technique is found in ROPGuard which implements a TIB-based check, among others, to protect Windows programs at runtime without modification.
+However our work protects Linux programs without this readily available stack information in the kernel, and without any program modification, by leveraging the more recent eBPF system.

+A more thorough review of prior work can be found in Appendix I.

 # Short ROP Introduction

 ROP, a generalization of code reuse attacks like return-to-libc, is a response to mitigations preventing memory pages from being both writeable and executable.
 Rather than injecting shellcode into the process, existing code is reused to have the same effects within the process.

 Where return-to-libc uses a return pointer overwrite to execute a full libc function such as `system`, return oriented programming chains together multiple